Exorust/Exorust.github.io/_posts/2019-11-1-Strategy-Innovation.md

 - **Stage 3 (100s of Employees):** Founder designs an organization that pulls the Levers
 - **Stage 4 (1000s of Employees):** Founder makes high level decisions about goals and strategies
 - **Stage 5 (10,000s of Employees):** Founder figures out how to pull the organization back from blitzscaling adn starts blitscaling new product lines and business units

+* Final Part is coming up!

+For Part 1, about what blitzscaling really is, find it [here](https://exorust.github.io/articles/What-is-Blitzscaling)!
+For Part 2 about how we can Innovate Business Models, find it *[here](https://exorust.github.io/articles/Business-Model-Innovation)!